chevereto/blog/_posts/2021/2021-09-08-chevereto-v4-faq.md

 We want to address these concerns in this entry, but if we miss something you can ask in the [community announcement](https://chevereto.com/community/threads/chevereto-v4-faq.13752/).
 If you aren't a customer refer to our [contact page](https://chevereto.com/contact).

-## When it will be released?
+## 🚀 When it will be released?

-Chevereto V4.0.0.beta.1 will be released on 2021-09-30.
+Chevereto **V4.0.0.beta.1** will be released on 2021-09-30.
 Production release (V4.0.0) will be available between 2021-12 ~ 2022-03.
 Note that V4.0.0 beta may get extended as needed to ship safe software.

-## Can I use beta in production?
+## 🤔 Can I use beta in production?

 You shouldn't.
-Let's us coin the well-know "use it under your own risk".
+Use it under your own risk.

-Chevereto V4 beta is for testing purposes and to iterate the system design based on user feedback.
-It will take a while to get V4 beta usable as our focus at this stage is to detect system compatibility issues inherent of a system which run on-premises.
+Chevereto V4.0 beta is for testing purposes and to iterate the system design based on user feedback.
+It will take a while to get V4.0 beta usable as our focus at this stage is to detect system compatibility issues inherent of a system which run on-premises.
 We will help our beta users when encountering issues, but we won't include support for beta issues affecting production systems.

-## How can I access to it?
+## 👑 How to get access to it?

+### 🆕 New purchases

-Chevereto V4 requires a paid license to get access to it which you can purchase at [chevereto.com](https://chevereto.com).
+You can purchase a Chevereto V4 license at [chevereto.com/pricing](https://chevereto.com/pricing).

-This license grants access to:

-* Unencrypted source code access to our software.
-* Participate in the Chevereto community.
-* GitHub private repository access, including milestones, tags, issues and discussions where you and other users can engage with the dev team.
-* Software support and additional supporting services.
+There's a special intro offer until 2021-12-31: License purchase includes (1) V3 license and (1) V4.
+That's 2 different licenses.

+### 🤴 Existing customers

+* 🎁 Purchases made from 2020-09-01: There's a license redeem option.
+* 🗿 Purchases made before 2020-09-01: There's a license upgrade option.

+License redeem and upgrade options will be available at [panel/license](https://chevereto.com/panel/license) until 2021-12-31.

-## How many licenses I will require?
+## 🤑 How many licenses I will require?

 One license per root-domain as `domain.com`.

-Chevereto V4 beta won't be ready for production systems we won't enforce domain license binding until we ship the production grade releases.
+**Note:** As Chevereto V4 beta won't be ready for production systems we won't enforce domain license binding until we ship the production grade releases.

-## Which are the system requirements?
+## 🤖 Which are the system requirements?

-Chevereto V4 inherits the [Chevereto V3 requirements](https://v3-docs.chevereto.com/setup/server/requirements.html) but under PHP 8.
-Chevereto V4 won't run in previous PHP releases.
+Chevereto V4 inherits all the [Chevereto V3 requirements](https://v3-docs.chevereto.com/setup/server/requirements.html) but under PHP 8.0.

-## How to upgrade from V3?
+## 🆙 How to upgrade my V3 installation?

-Upgrade from V3 will be available after releasing the production grade releases.
+Upgrade from V3.20 will be available after releasing the production grade releases starting  with V4.0.0.

+**Note:** Chevereto V4.0 uses the same database and public upload paths as V3.20.

-## How does the domain license binding works?
+## 🔗 How does the domain license binding works?

 It works similar to how DKIM signs email delivery.

 We will provide you instructions to configure your DNS records to make your domain eligible to interact with our service API.
 You will require to indicate the IP(s) needed to query our API.

-## Will be DRM signed?
+## 🕵️‍♂️ Will it be DRM signed?

-No, Chevereto V4 won't be DRM signed in any way.

-There won't be any license-footprint in the Chevereto V4 code as it will be DRM free.
+No, Chevereto V4 won't be DRM signed.
+There won't be any license-footprint in the Chevereto V4 code as it will be distributed DRM free.